 To really understand a city, you need to meet the locals.
-One of the most authentic ways to do that is to stay in someone's house.
+One of the most authentic ways to do that is to stay in someone's house in Spain.
 In many guesthouses, you are doing just that, but it's even cheaper and a more rewarding experience to stay at a local individual or family's home.

 Sleep on Someone's Couch or Spare Bed for 'Free'